Join

 I’m interested in pursuing a specific research direction as a graduate student, does it interest you and can I pursue it with you?

-While we would love to discuss research directions and fit earlier than the application process, there simply isn’t enough time to discuss with all applicants before the process begins.
+While we would love to discuss research directions and fit earlier than the application process, there simply isn’t enough time to discuss this with all applicants before the process begins.
+You can get a reasonable sense of what we’ve done in the past by studying our recent publications.
 Please describe your research interests as part of your graduate application.
 If you are selected for an interview, we will absolutely discuss your research interests and mutual fit.

 I would like to directly enter as a Ph.D. student without a Master’s degree.
 Is this possible?